Written by: Aine Givens

 Advanced Placement classes

-High scores may allow some students to earn a spot in a more advanced class or skip an introductory class; some universities and colleges will allow high-scorers to do both.
+High scores may allow some students to earn a spot in a more advanced class or skip an introductory class; some universities and colleges will allow high-scorers to to do both.
 Students can check the College Board website for policies at individual schools and for public schools in each state.

 DISCOVER AFFORDABLE EDUCATION

-A detailed list of the cheapest online colleges with top programs to advance your education.
+Discover a detailed list of the cheapest online colleges with top programs to advance your education.

 Dual enrollment typically involves a partnership between a high school or school district and a community college or university.
 High school students are given the chance to take college-level classes and earn credit before graduating.
 Oftentimes, credit for a course counts at both levels.